projectNEWM/newm-web/README.md

 - NEWM Studio: `nx serve studio` (runs at `http://localhost:3000`)
 - NEWM Marketplace: `nx serve marketplace` (runs at `http://localhost:4200`)

+### Formatting the apps and packages

+The following commands will format using prettier-eslint:

+- Single App or Package: `nx run <app-or-package>:format`
+- All Apps and Packages: `nx run-many -t format`

 ## Nx

 This repo leverages Nx for building apps and packages.